openjs-foundation/summit/2019-05-Berlin/agenda.md

 familiarize themselves before folks get onsite, having the general collaborator discussions, and then dive into breakout sessions.

+Attendees must register at [Eventbrite](https://www.eventbrite.com/e/openjs-collaborator-summit-tickets-55985971548) with the password "collabsummit"

 ## Travel Fund
 There are funds available for any Individual Member of the Node.js Foundation to receive travel funds to Collab Summit.
 Membership is free for active collaborators.
 Sign up [HERE](https://github.com/nodejs/members#members).